tanishadabas30-oss/WeatherApp/README.md

 4. Send a pull request

 No formal process or anything.
 Just keep the code readable and maybe add a comment or two.

-## License

-MIT License - basically do whatever you want with this code.
-See the LICENSE file for the legal stuff.

 ## Credits